-The Senior Leadership Team currently comprises the Executive Headteacher, Headteacher, three Deputy Headteachers, an Assistant Headteacher, an Associate Assistant Headteacher, a Senior Leader, a Business Manager (0.4 FTE) and a Support Staff and Student Services Manager (0.8 FTE).
+The Senior Leadership Team currently comprises the Executive Headteacher, Headteacher, three Deputy Headteachers, a Senior Assistant Headteacher, two Associate Assistant Headteachers, a Business Manager (0.4 FTE) and a Support Staff and Student Services Manager (0.8 FTE).
 The Senior Leadership Team control the Academy at an executive level, implementing the policies and budget authorised by Trustees and reporting on Academy performance.
 The Headteacher undertakes the role of Principal and Accounting Officer.

 The Executive Headteacher is contracted with the Academy for 2.5 days per week, taking on a similar role at Mossley Hollins High School, a community secondary school within the local authority area.
-The Executive Head teacher's role includes head of strategy and partnerships.
+The Executive Headteacher's role includes head of strategy and partnerships.

-In 2016/17 the Board of Trustees operated the following committees:
+In 2017/18 the Board of Trustees operated the following committees: